mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start_c.md

 )

 # Due to the increased compilation options for stack protection,
-# it is necessary to target link ssp library when Use the static library in Windows.
+# it is necessary to target link ssp library when using the static library in Windows.
 if(WIN32)
     target_link_libraries(
             mindspore_quick_start_c